 Meaning

-In the quote “Well, yes, I mean, I think that, you know, my sources suggest that there’s a lot of support for the notion that there is a lot of Koran abuse and that it was very much a systematic design, not just an aberration.,” the emphasis is on friendship.
-It highlights the thought that friendships grow through trust and support while implying that shared moments build loyalty.
+“Well, yes, I mean, I think that, you know, my sources suggest that there’s a lot of support for the notion that there is a lot of Koran abuse and that it was very much a systematic design, not just an aberration.” presents a viewpoint centered on friendship.
+It implies that friendships grow through trust and support and encourages us to remember that small gestures strengthen friendships.

 Theme